FREE SHIPPING Orders $99+ FREE GIFT w/ $125+ Order

 Similarly, a combination of AHAs and BHAs will encourage cell turnover without causing the redness and damage of a physical exfoliant.

-We recommend that you start with an everyday AHA moisturizerwith hyaluronic acid and glycolic acid: it’ll both exfoliate and provide moisture to the skin so you don’t strip your natural barrier or become too dry.
+We recommend that you start with hyperpigmentation products like an everyday AHA moisturizer with hyaluronic acid and glycolic acid: it’ll both exfoliate and provide moisture to the skin so you don’t end up with a damaged natural barrier or dry out your skin.

 If your skin responds exceptionally well, you can kick things up a notch with a combination product.